 Let the filters air dry while the kids get busy making the turkey body.

-Our body is the shape of a bowling pin and about the size of your hand.
-For the classroom, I made a cardboard template for the kids to trace.
-For my own children, I just hand drew the outline.
+Our turkey body is the shape of a bowling pin and about the size of your hand.
+For the classroom, I made a cardboard turkey body template for the kids to trace.
+For my own children, I hand drew the outline of the turkey body.

-Coffee Filter Tie-Dye Turkeys….they make great Thanksgiving decorations and sun catchers too!
+Coffee Filter Turkeys….they make great Thanksgiving decorations and sun catchers too!